 "Gay rights, religious liberty, and free speech collide in a case offered this morning to the U.S. Supreme Court.
 If the justices take this case, it will be a defining case on American's freedom to speak and act according to their religious beliefs when those beliefs include that marriage is between a man and woman.
 1

 We have difficulty understanding this position because:

 - No same-sex marriage was involved in the case.
-The photographs were to be taken of a lesbian couple, who were reciting promises in a ceremony -- that they had written themselves -- in the presence of their friends and family.
-The ceremony was of great significance to the couple involved, but was completely devoid if any legal status or legal significance.
+The photographs were to be taken of a lesbian couple, who were reciting promises in an informal ceremony -- that they had written themselves -- in the presence of their friends and family.
+The ceremony was of great emotional significance to the couple involved, but was completely devoid if any legal or religious status or significance.
 A close parallel to this commitment ceremony might be a dating couple who had mutually decided to "go steady" and date each other exclusively, and later told an assembled group of their friends and family.
 The case involving Elane Photography LLC did not involve a marriage or a civil union ceremony or any other state recognition of the couple's relationship.
 None of these existed in New Mexico in 2006.

 - The case did not involve freedom of speech.
 Presumably, the proprietors could have freely indicated their religious disapproval of the couple's relationship -- to the couple, to the couple's friends and family, and to anyone else -- and would not have run afoul of the state human rights laws, as long as they had agreed to take the photos.

 The U.S. Supreme Court was expected to vote on whether to accept the case during 2014-JAN.
 If it were to accept the case, hold hearings, and later issue a ruling that overturned the decision of the state Supreme Court, it is conceivable that their ruling could drastically weaken the human rights legislation found in all or almost all states.
 At least in theory: